sranins/BusinessApplication-ReleaseNotes/articles/index.md

 ---
-title: Business Applications Release Notes
+title: "Welcome to the Release Notes for Business Applications"
-description: Release notes are the way that the Microsoft Business Applications group describes new and upcoming capabilities in the Microsoft Dynamics 365 business applications and our application platform products, such as Microsoft PowerApps and PowerBI.
+description: "These release notes describe the latest services and capabilities in the Microsoft Dynamics 365 business applications and platforms."
 author: MargoC
 manager: AnnBe
 ms.date: 05/01/2018